André Watts

-André Watts (born June 20, 1946) is an American classical pianist and professor at the Jacobs School of Music of Indiana University.
+André Watts (June 20, 1946 – July 12, 2023) was an American classical pianist.
+Over the six decades of his career, Watts performed as soloist with every major American orchestra and most of the world's finest orchestras, including the New York Philharmonic, National Symphony Orchestra, and London Symphony Orchestra.
+Watts recorded a variety of repertoire, concentrating on Romantic era composers such as Frédéric Chopin and Franz Liszt, but also including George Gershwin.
 In 2020, he was elected to the American Philosophical Society.

-Life and early performances
+He won a Grammy Award for Best New Classical Artist in 1964.
+Watts was also on the faculty at the Jacobs School of Music of Indiana University.

+Early life

-Born in Nuremberg, Germany, Watts is the son of a Hungarian mother, Maria Alexandra Gusmits, a pianist; and an African American father, Herman Watts, a U.S. Army non-commissioned officer.
+Born in Nuremberg, Allied-occupied Germany, Watts was the son of a Hungarian mother, Maria Alexandra Gusmits, a pianist; and an American father, Herman Watts, a U.S. Army non-commissioned officer.
 André spent his early childhood in Europe, living mostly near army posts where his father was stationed.

-He began to study the violin when he was four.
+Watts began to study the violin when he was four.
 By six he decided the piano was his instrument.
 When André was eight years old, Herman's military assignment brought the family to the United States.
 They settled in Philadelphia, Pennsylvania.
 His mother started him with his first piano lessons.
 As do many children, Watts disliked practicing.
 For encouragement, his mother would tell stories of the great pianist and composer Franz Liszt, making it clear that Liszt practiced faithfully.
 Watts found inspiration in Liszt, adopting his theatrical playing style.

+At age ten, Watts performed Mendelssohn's G minor concerto at the Robin Hood Dell outdoor amphitheater, where the Philadelphia Orchestra had given summer performances (from 1933 through 1975), and at fourteen, Franck's Symphonic Variations, again with the Philadelphia Orchestra.

-After the divorce of his parents in 1962, Watts remained with his mother, who supported them by working as a secretary and later as a receptionist.
+After the divorce of his parents in 1959, Watts remained with his mother, who supported them by working as a secretary and later as a receptionist.

 Watts enrolled at the Philadelphia Musical Academy (now a part of the University of the Arts), where he studied with Genia Robinor, Doris Bawden, and Clement Petrillo, graduating in June 1963.
 He entered his first competition at nine, with forty other children, for the opportunity to perform with the Philadelphia Orchestra Children's Concerts.
-Watts won the competition playing a concerto by Joseph Haydn.
+Watts won the competition playing the first movement of Joseph Haydn's Piano Concerto in D.

-At age ten, Watts performed Mendelssohn's G minor concerto with the Robin Hood Dell Orchestra and at fourteen, Franck's Symphonic Variations, again with the Philadelphia Orchestra.
-At sixteen, he auditioned at Carnegie Recital Hall in a competition to play in conductor Leonard Bernstein's televised Young People's Concert series with the New York Philharmonic.